 Master Service Agreements in the Texas Oil and Gas Industry

-Call 800-929-1725 to review a master service agreement you have questions or concerns about signing.
+Call 800-929-1725 to review a master service agreement if you have questions or concerns about signing.
 In this video, Attorney and Shareholder, Ray Kerlick, provides an overview of the provisions in many master service agreements and the provisions that might concern a vendor in the oil and gas industry.
-Wadler, Perches, Hundl & Kerlick has three convenient offices to serve our clients — two in Wharton County in Wharton and El Campo and one in Fort Bend County in Richmond.
-We provide our clients with the advice derived from many years of oil and gas experience in Texas.
+Wadler, Perches, Hundl & Kerlick has five convenient offices to serve our clients — two in Wharton County in Wharton and El Campo, two in Fort Bend County in Fulshear and Richmond, and one office in Bay City serving Matagorda County.
+We provide our clients with advice derived from many years of oil and gas experience in Texas.

 – Hi, my name is Ray Kerlick.
 I’m a partner with the law firm of Wadler, Perches, Hundl and Kerlick in Wharton, Texas.
 Today I’d like to talk a little bit about something that most of our clients in the oilfield industry are very familiar with and that’s MSAs or master service agreements.
 A master service agreement is typically something that’s put out by a large company in order to qualify vendors to be added to their preferred vendor list.